Who Was Newman Marshman?

 Marshman was one of the key inventors behind the creation of the Sun Index Typewriter.
 Burridge and Marshman would work together to create the first Sun index typewriter.
 The duo applied for a patent for this device in 1884 and were granted this patent in 1885.

 The Sun Index Typewriter was the first typewriter that had a straight type bar.
 This type bar gave the device a “handle” appearance on its top.
 A sliding device would be used in order to select letters or characters.
 Users would then press down on the type bar, thus inserting the letter into the paper below.
-There was no ink, and the first versions of the device would actual create small, metallic letters.
-Additionally, there is no lower case: All letters on the device were actually in upper case.
+There was no ink, and the first versions of the device would actually create small, metallic letters.
+Additionally, there is no lowercase: All letters on the device were actually in uppercase.
 The device also came with numbers and punctuation marks, so people could actually write full-fledged letters on the device.

 The first devices sold for a very expensive $12, although the devices were small and portable.